RuthaPrasad/Dynamic-Table/README.md

 Language restriction : C

-1.Create a data structure to hold all information required for a dynamic table.
+1. Create a data structure to hold all information required for a dynamic table.
    - pointer to the data
    - max size of the table
    - current size